Ryan Allen (American football): Atlanta Falcons

-On November 4, 2019, Allen signed with the Atlanta Falcons, making him the team's fifth Punter of the season.
-He was released on November 29, 2019, when Matt Bosher was activated off injured reserve.
-He was re-signed again on December 7, 2019, following an injury to Bosher.
+On November 4, 2019, Allen signed with the Atlanta Falcons, making him the team's fifth punter of the season.
+He was released on November 29 when Matt Bosher was activated off injured reserve.
+However, Allen was re-signed on December 7 following an injury to Bosher.
 Despite playing only half a season in 2019, and having a career low in yards per punt, Allen had arguably his most accurate season in the NFL, pinning exactly half of his punts (14 out of 28) inside the 20.

 On February 18, 2020, Allen signed a one-year contract extension with the Falcons.
-On August 2, 2020, Allen was released by the Falcons.
+On August 2, he was released by the Falcons.

 Tennessee Titans

 On November 7, 2020, Allen was signed by the Tennessee Titans.
 He was waived on November 17, and signed to the team's practice squad two days later.
-He was released from the practice squad on November 24, 2020.
+He was released from the practice squad on November 24.

 Indianapolis Colts

 On December 3, 2020, Allen signed with the practice squad of the Indianapolis Colts.
-He was elevated to the active roster on December 5 and December 12 for the team's weeks 13 and 14 games against the Houston Texans and Las Vegas Raiders, and reverted to the practice squad after each game.
-He was released on December 21.
+He was elevated to the active roster on December 5 and 12 for the team's Weeks 13 and 14 games against the Houston Texans and Las Vegas Raiders, and reverted to the practice squad after each game.
+Allen was released on December 21.

+Coaching career

+In 2024, Allen was hired as a special teams development and specialist coach for the Clemson Tigers.

 NFL career statistics

 Personal life

 Allen was born in Salem, Oregon, on February 28, 1990.
 His parents are Mike and Sherry Allen, and he has one sister, Jessica.
-He was a business major at Louisiana Tech.
+Allen was a business major at Louisiana Tech.